 We'll meet in the morning via a Zoom call to establish our connection as a community of actors.
 We’ll have a meditation session together and a time for sharing our intentions.
 Then spend the day with the activity of cleaning.
 In the afternoon/evening we’ll meet again to share how our day has been: what we’ve learned, achieved, and transformed.
 Then we’ll close with a meditation.

-This is the third in a series of retreats that will take place remotely yet supported with a feeling of togetherness.
+This is the fourth in a series of retreats that will take place remotely yet supported with a feeling of togetherness.
 If this works successfully we will later open to humanitarian issues and activities in other fields.
 Each event will be treated as an individual event, and registration for each day of action does not require former attendance on other Sacred Places days.

 The Sacred Places retreat will be facilitated by Zohar Lavie and Nathan Glyde.